How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The shooting environment changes significantly depending on the season.

-We will explain optimization techniques for each month and season.
+We will gently explain optimization techniques for each age and season.

 [Spring birth (March to May)]